• Skip to primary navigation

 The most important piece of equipment that is needed is an immersion circulator.

 Over the years, I learned that it helps to have a cover for the vessel to minimize water evaporation.
-I started using a piece of aluminum foil but ultimately got a silicon cover for the Cambro container.
+I started using a piece of aluminum foil but ultimately got a silicone cover for the Cambro container.

 For the Sous Vide, the food needs to be packaged in an air-free container so that it doesn't float.
 For this, I vacuum seal the food.
 However, you could also use a Ziploc bag with as much of the air removed as possible.